arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 -----
 *Beginning Feb 2024, I have decided to include events*

 **[April 2024]** I passed my Ph.D. preliminary examination and am now officialy a Ph.D. candidate!
-Thank you to my committee, advisor and collaborators for their support.s
+Thank you to my committee, advisor and collaborators for their support.
 **[March 2024]** I received a Bravo+ employee recognition award from Purdue.
 Very grateful !
 **[Feb 2024]** Presented our work on toxic content agaisnt refugees at USEC 2024.
 Thanks to our collaborators :)
 **[Feb 2024]** Presented our research on dropshipping at NDSS 2024 in San Diego.
 Thanks to all collaborators for making this project happen.

+<!--
 	**[Before Feb 2024]** I did cool stuff.
 I hope you appreciate the cool stuff I did.

-<!--
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website